Be a leader in the business of health care

-The BS in Health Care Administration differs from a traditional business degree, focusing on understanding how health care functions and how to best manage those functions.
+The BS in Healthcare Administration differs from a traditional business degree, focusing on understanding how health care functions and how to best manage those functions.
 Students must complete 121 credit hours to graduate.
-Download the full HCA class of 2023 curriculum.
-Download the 2023 Curriculum.
+Download the HCA 2021-2022 Curriculum.

-Coursework includes the freshman seminar, University Core, Health Care Administration core courses, electives, and field internship.
+Coursework includes University Core, Healthcare Administration core courses, electives, business courses in the Quinlan School of Business and field internship.
 Students also have room in their program of study to add a minor, in complementary areas such as global and international studies, marketing, or bioethics.
-Learn more about academic policies.
+Learn more about the program here.

 - Health Care in America

 - Public Speaking

 - Health Care Services for Healthy Aging

 - Health Care Workforce Environment